-Awards: The Government Finance Officers Association of the United States and Canada ("GFOA") awarded a Certificate of Achievement for Excellence in Financial Reporting to the CIB for its comprehensive annual financial report for the fiscal year ended December 31, 2015.
-This was the 31st consecutive year that the CIB has achieved this prestigious award.
+Awards: The Government Finance Officers Association of the United States and Canada ("GFOA") awarded a Certificate of Achievement for Excellence in Financial Reporting to the CIB for its comprehensive annual financial report for the fiscal year ended December 31, 2016.
+This was the 32nd consecutive year that the CIB has achieved this prestigious award.
+The Certificate of Achievement is the highest form of recognition in governmental accounting and financial reporting, and its attainment represents a significant accomplishment.
 In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both accounting principles generally accepted in the United States of America and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.
 We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.